IMPRINT AND PRIVACY

-In order to assert the right to data portability, the data subject may at any time contact any employee of Gabriele Gutwirth.
+In order to assert the right to data portability, the data subject may at any time contact the controller of Gabriele Gutwirth Communication Design.

 g) Right to object

-Each data subject shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning them, which is based on point (e) or (f) of Article 6(1) of the GDPR.
+Each data subject shall have the right granted by the European legislator to object, on grounds relating to their particular situation, at any time, to processing of personal data concerning them, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profiling based on these provisions.

-Gabriele Gutwirth shall no longer process the personal data in the event of the objection, unless we can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.
+Gabriele Gutwirth Communication Design shall no longer process the personal data in the event of the objection, unless it can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or for the establishment, exercise or defence of legal claims.

-If Gabriele Gutwirth processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning them for such marketing.
+If Gabriele Gutwirth Communication Design processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning them for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to Gabriele Gutwirth to the processing for direct marketing purposes, Gabriele Gutwirth will no longer process the personal data for these purposes.
+If the data subject objects to Gabriele Gutwirth Communication Design to the processing for direct marketing purposes, Gabriele Gutwirth Communication Design will no longer process the personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning them by Gabriele Gutwirth for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to their particular situation, to object to processing of personal data concerning them by Gabriele Gutwirth Communication Design for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-In order to exercise the right to object, the data subject may contact any employee of Gabriele Gutwirth.
-In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.
+In order to exercise the right to object, the data subject may contact the controller of Gabriele Gutwirth Communication Design.
+In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use their right to object by automated means using technical specifications.

 h) Automated individual decision-making, including profiling